-Planning for TND communities occurs at several levels, including the region, the community, the block and finally, the street and building.
-Planning should consider the context of development patterns, looking carefully at the relationship between land use, buildings and transportation modes in an integrated fashion.
-As noted by Chris Leinberger in his book, Option of Urbanism, context in urbanized areas generally falls into two major categories; walkable urban and drivable suburban.
-This context based approach and the use of form based zoning codes can create development patterns that balance pedestrian, transit and bicycling with motor vehicle modes of transportation.
-The following sections help to define considerations for developing communities at different scales to increase the potential for creating TND patterns.
+2 Planning for TND communities occurs at several levels, including the region, the city/town, the community, the block, and, finally, the street and building.
+Planning 3 4 should consider the context of development patternsbe holistic, looking carefully at the 5 relationship between land use, buildings and transportation modes in an integrated 6 fashion.
+As noted by Chris Leinberger in his book, Option of Urbanism, context in 7 Urbanized Areas generally falls into two major categories; walkable urban and drivable suburban,.
+This context based approach and the use of form based zoning codes can 8 create development patterns that balance pedestrian, transit and bicycling with motor 9 vehicle modes of transportation.
+The following sections help to define considerations 10 11 for developing communities at different scales in order to increase the potential for 12 creating TND patterns.